(To be considered for full funding)

 Occasionally, a graduate student is admitted on provisional status if the GPA for the last 60 semester hours is between 2.75 and 2.99.
 Upon completion of no fewer than 9 credit hours of course, the Graduate Committee may recommend that the student be admitted as a regular student.
 Provisional student status is allowed for no more than 12 semester credit hours.
 While on provisional status, a student must earn a GPA of at least 3.00.
 Students on provisional status are ineligible for financial aid.
 International students are not eligible for provisional status.

 We require credits from our department and credits from the School of Education—this is an interdisciplinary degree.
-A minimum of 90 credits beyond the Bachelor’s degree is required.
-Dissertation: 30 credits minimum (counts towards the 90 credits); Quantitative Research Methods: 3 credits; Qualitative Research Methods: 3 credits; Education: 9 credits; Engineering Education core courses: 12 credits; Engineering Concentration: 15 credits; Electives: 6 credits
+A minimum of 90 credits beyond the Bachelor’s degree is required, consisting of: Dissertation: 30 credits minimum (counts towards the 90 credits); Engineering Education Qualifier Courses: 8 credits; Practical Applications in Engineering Education: 3 credits; Seminar: 5 credits; and Specialization Courses: 36 credits.

-Milestones include: passing qualifier exams (research methods, assessment, foundations); selecting an advisor, completing a plan of study and forming your committee; preliminary exam; dissertation proposal defense; dissertation defense.
+Milestones include: passing qualifier exams; selecting an advisor, completing a plan of study and forming your committee; preliminary exam; dissertation proposal defense; and dissertation defense.

 Yes.
 Students with non-engineering backgrounds can be admitted for graduate study.
 These students will be expected to either complete courses or show proficiency by examination in certain fundamental areas such as mathematics and engineering mechanics.
 Specific requirements will be set by the Graduate Committee.